 Makes 4 servings (about 1 cup each)

 The exact origin of macaroni and cheese is unknown, though it most likely hails from Northern Europe, with the earliest known recorded recipe being scribbled down in 1769.
 A staple of American cuisine, the creamy combo made its way to the United States courtesy of Thomas Jefferson, while visiting France.
-He feel in love with the fashionable pasta dishes served there.
+He fell in love with the fashionable pasta dishes served there.

 Switching to whole grain pasta is much better for you.
 You may even prefer its heartier taste.
 Each serving has 5 grams of fiber.

 Reduced-fat cottage cheese or ricotta cheese is low in fat, calories, and cholesterol.
 It’s a very good source of vitamins B12 and calcium.

 Happily boxed Kraft Macaroni and Cheese is now available using whole grain pasta.
 Most supermarkets sell it in the same section where the boxes of classic mac and cheese are displayed.